Super Lung-Healing Foods

 Clear Food.
 Traditional Chinese medicine uses white or “clear” foods to nourish and moisten the lungs.
 Radish, mushroom, Asian pears, and white fish (like cod, haddock, halibut, and flounder) are great.

 Sprouted Grains and Seeds.
-Sprouting, or letting the grain grow roots, boosts the nitrogen content of grains and seeds, which helps make oxygen more bio-available to you.
+Sprouting, or letting the grain grow roots, boost the nitrogen content of grains and seeds, which helps make oxygen more bio-available to you.
 For more on the benefits of sprouted grains and how to eat them, see “All about sprouted grains.”

 Marshmallow and Mullein Teas.
 Medicinal herb teas can strengthen your lungs, too.
 Marshmallow (yes, marshmallows were originally made from this plant) moistens the lungs and soothes inflammation.
 It’s a laxative too, so don’t overdo it!